LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/chat-post-survey.md

 ### Configuration

-There is not further requirements that FaaS feature enabled.
+There is not further requirements than FaaS feature enabled.
 Remember that this integration is available only with LiveEngage Chat.

 #### Step 1 - Create a new Function